My husband lost his job four months after our wedding.

 At one point I remember thinking “he’s the man, he should have figured out this thing by now”

-As wives we are so wired for that cover and that need will sometimes out-beat all reason and sense.
+Yet as wives we are so wired for cover and grounding that their absence can out-beat reason and sense.

 You are mad with God